Web technologies are growing and changing almost on a monthly basis.

-- Support on demand – the popularity of React as well as NextJS is growing so is the number of developers.
+- Support on demand – the popularity of Reactjs development services as well as NextJS is growing so is the number of developers.
 Because of that, it will be easy to find an agency or freelancer to make some changes if needed.

 What Marketers can get from NextJS

 Because business owners are interested in increasing conversion rate, marketers are being held accountable for efforts to increase it.
 And to do that, they need – among other things – SEO efficiency and organic traffic growth.

 Using NextJS gives marketers both these things as websites and web applications are fast, light and easy to scan, which plays a crucial role in improving Google rankings.
 And as Google rankings improve, so is the organic traffic, which eventually leads to higher conversion and sales numbers.

 Another thing worth mentioning is a unique user experience.
 Thanks to it, all marketing efforts will result in a better return on investment (ROI).
 It will be expressly visible, especially in the eCommerce industry, where many online stores look similar and creating a custom storefront is something that marketers can use for differentiation from the competition.

 Pros of NextJS for Developers

 At last, we have benefits for web developers, arising from many features that NextJS offers.
 Devs are incredibly excited about reusable React components which cut development time and cost.